What is Cryogenics?

 For example, while water transforms from a liquid to a solid at 32° F (0° C), cryogenic temperatures range much lower; from -150°C to -273° C. The temperature -273° C is the absolute lowest that can be achieved.
 At this temperature the actions of all molecules stop, causing the molecules to be at the lowest possible state of energy.

-Liquid gases at or below -150° C can be used to freeze other materials.
+Liquid gases at or below -150° C are also used to freeze other materials.
 Once a gas begins to liquefy, the environment is considered a cryogenic one.
 The most common gases that are turned to liquid for cryogenics are oxygen, nitrogen, hydrogen and helium.

 History of Cryogenics